 Prevention, Health and Diversion Project

 The P.H.D.
-(Prevention, Health and Diversion) Project was established by SDOVCC to reduce the use of opioids and methamphetamines and the abuse of prescription medications among youth in the south Miami-Dade community.
+(Prevention, Health and Diversion) Project was established by SDOVCC to reduce the use of opioids and the abuse of prescription medications among youth in the south Miami-Dade community.

-We focus on prescriber education and training, increasing awareness of Naloxone/NARCAN®, and educating the community on the dangers of opioids, methamphetamine and prescription medication abuse.
+We focus on prescriber education and training, increasing awareness of Naloxone/NARCAN®, and educating the community on the dangers of opioids and prescription medication abuse.

 Proper Disposal of Medications

 Through the P.H.D.
-Project we have been able to secure multiple prescription medication drop boxes in the south Miami-Dade community.
+Project we have been able to secure multiple prescription medication drug drop boxes in the south Miami-Dade community.
 Properly disposing of unused, unwanted or expired medication is just one way of preventing misuse/abuse.
-Since obtaining the drop boxes in 2018, we have collected over 100 pounds of medication.
-We have also been able to partner with Florida National Guard Counterdrug Program, Homestead Police Department and Miami-Dade County Police Department to participate in two DEA National Prescription Drug Take Back Day events.
+Since obtaining the drop boxes in 2018, we have collected over 160 pounds of medication.
+We have also been able to partner with the Florida National Guard Counterdrug Task Force, Homestead Police Department, Miami-Dade County Police Department, and Walgreens to participate in five DEA National Prescription Drug Take Back Day events.

 Do you know about the Opioid Epidemic and the impact it has had on Florida?

-Through Effectv, we were able show a 30sec ad to the south Miami-Dade County community informing them that they could still properly dispose of medications in our drop boxes during COVID-19.
+Through Effectv (a Comcast company), we were able show a 30 second ad to the south Miami-Dade County community informing them that they could still properly dispose of medications in our drop boxes during COVID-19.
 All of our prescription medication drug drop boxes are located in pharmacies from West Perrine to Homestead, Fl.

 THE OPIOID EPIDEMIC